 Napoleon Bonaparte abolished the calendar on 9 September 1805, with a Décret Impérial.
 The Revolutionary calendar had lasted 13 years, with the Gregorian calendar beginning again on 1 January 1806.

 So what do you think?
-Do you think the French Revolutionary Calendar would have caught on if it had more time?
+Do you think the French Republican Calendar would have caught on if it had more time?
 If you enjoyed that article head over to the actual French calendar of holidays, with all its quirky celebrations.
 A bientôt!

 ¹ Featured Image: Debucourt Image courtesy of Wikipedia Commons